ahmadawais/VSCode-Tips-Tricks/README.md

 <span class="Who__Sop-itixLH eyrACm">It's a known fact that Ahmad loves purple.
 Purple can be genius.
-So, he built a VSCode theme which is used by thousands of developers 583,203+ installs, 1,159,310+ downloads, and 70+ developer five-star awesomene ratings.
+So, he built a VSCode theme which
+				quickly became the third most downloaded VSCode theme i.e. 1,287,439+ times.
+Currently used by 595,255+ developers.
+Over 82 developers swear by its awesomeness with five-star ratings.
+Install it here

 > Install this theme called 🦄  <a href="https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple" target="_blank" rel="noopener noreferrer" class="A__Wrap-YZyot alypB">Shades of Purple →</a></span></p></div></div>